-Push The Whistle Button

-Until You Reach The

-Setting You Desire

 Interrupt The Throttle

-To "Lock-in"
+To "Lock-In"

 The Volume Setting

 the transformer direction switch to lock in your selection.
 The volume adjustment will remain set at the level you have chosen until you change it again.
-Regardless of the engine volume setting, the whistle, bell, compressor and neutral sounds will function normally.
-In fact because only the engine volume is affected by selections in Feature 6, when you select 0 volume, you can still hear the whistle, bell and neutral sounds when the engine is running or in neutral.
+Regardless of the engine volume setting, the horn, bell, compressor and Cab Chatter sounds will function normally.
+In fact because only the engine volume is affected by selections in Feature 6, when you select 0 volume, you can still hear the horn, bell and Cab Chatter sounds when the engine is running or in neutral.